osohq/oso/docs/more/faq.rst

 What operating systems do you support?
 --------------------------------------

-We currently support Linux and Mac OS X.
+We currently support Linux, Mac OS X and Windows.
-We have initial Windows support, and expect publish a release for Windows soon.

-Sign up for our newsletter in the footer anywhere on our docs if you'd like to stay up to speed on the latest product updates.

 --------------------------
 What license does oso use?